PhongDinhCS/PhongDinhCS-data_lakehouse/README.md

-# phongdinhcs_data_lakehouse_architecture_research Building an On-Premises Data Lakehouse for Big Data Storage and Analysis
+# Building an On-Premises Data Lakehouse for Big Data Storage and Analysis _ phongdinhcs_data_lakehouse_architecture_research
 This is my MASTER’S THESIS PROPOSAL in COMPUTER SCIENCE MASTER PROGRAM Building an On-Premises Data Lakehouse for Big Data Storage and Analysis